ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   ID of the connection the prefix filter is being applied to.

 `--prefix`
-:   Network prefix that the filter will be applied to.
+:   Network prefix that the filter is applied to.

 `--action`
 :   Action to take on the specified prefix (`permit` | `deny`).

 `--le`
-:   Optional: Prefix filter will be applied to subnet mask less than or equal to this value.
+:   Optional: Prefix filter that is applied to a subnet mask less than or equal to this value.

 `--ge`
-:   Optional: Prefix filter will be applied to subnet mask greater than or equal to this value.
+:   Optional: Prefix filter that is applied to a subnet mask greater than or equal to this value.

 `--before`
 :   Optional: Identifier of the prefix filter this filter should be applied before.
 If empty, this filter is applied last.